The Centre for Contemporary and Digital Performance

 Goals and Project Objectives :

-The Centre for Contemporary and Digital Performance provides an open interactive laboratory for exploratory research in the time-based arts of theatre, performance and performance media involving a large group of research practitioners in performance at Brunel University's School of Arts, as well as the research and performing arts organizations affiliated with the activities of these practitioners.
+The Centre for Contemporary and Digital Performance provides an open interactive laboratory for exploratory research in the time-based arts of theatre, performance and performance media involving a large group of research practitioners in performance at Brunel University's Arts & Humanities division, as well as the research and performing arts organizations affiliated with the activities of these practitioners.

 Research in performance is rapidly expanding in the contemporary global context of the arts, sciences, education, communication/information economies and creative industries.
 The polycentric emphases in the new research environment rest on a distinctive trans-disciplinary vision which increasingly fuses artistic performance, writing/composition, theory and performance ethnography with digital creativity, science, and engineering.

 While drama and the production of actor-based theatre continue their strong cultural tradition, other modes of performance art, cultural performance behaviour, movement and experimental theatre, camera-based performance, installation and new media/technologically augmented performances extend current practices and the scope of scholarship.